How to Build a SaaS Product in 2026: A Founder's Complete Guide

 - React Native — write once, deploy to both platforms.
 Larger community, more third-party libraries, but slightly more friction with native features.

 Not every MVP needs custom code.
-If you haven't yet validated that people will pay for your product, no-code tools can get you to that answer significantly faster and cheaper.
+If you haven't yet validated that people will pay for your product, no-code and low-code tools can get you to that answer significantly faster and cheaper.

-For mobile apps: FlutterFlow lets you build real Flutter apps visually, with the option to export the code and continue in custom development when you're ready to scale.
+- For mobile apps: FlutterFlow lets you build real Flutter apps visually, with the option to export the code and hand it to a developer when you're ready to scale.

-The tradeoff: No-code tools are fast to start but hit ceilings.
-You'll eventually encounter something you can't build, a performance issue you can't fix, or a cost structure that doesn't make sense at scale.
-The question is whether the validation speed is worth the rebuild cost later — and for most early-stage products, it is.
+The tradeoff: No-code and low-code tools are fast to start but hit ceilings.
+You'll eventually encounter something you can't build, a performance issue you can't fix, or a cost structure that doesn't scale.
+The question is whether the speed to validation is worth the rebuild cost later — and for most early-stage products, it is.

 For most early-stage founders: validate with no-code, then rebuild with custom code once you know what you're building is worth building.